 Failure to give timely notice may result in the delay or denial of coverage under FMLA.

-Within five business days after hearing from you about your desire to take FMLA Leave, HR will send you some or all of the following documents depending on your particular situation:
+Within five business days after hearing from you about your desire to take a medical leave, our third-party administer, Lincoln Financial will send you some or all of the following documents depending on your particular situation:

-YOUR RESPONSIBILITY: Any required certifications must be completed and returned to the FAS Leaves Liaison, signed, within fifteen (15) calendar days of being requested.
+YOUR RESPONSIBILITY: Any required certifications must be completed and returned to Lincoln Financial, signed, within fifteen (15) calendar days of being requested.

-Upon receiving the completed certifications from you, the FAS Leaves Liaison will review the certification(s) and provide you with a Designation Notice, indicating whether your request for leave is approved or denied, or whether additional information is needed.
+Upon receiving the completed certifications from you, Lincoln Financial will review the certification(s) and provide you with a Designation Notice, indicating whether your request for leave is approved or denied, or whether additional information is needed.

 Upon returning to work after a FMLA Leave for your own Serious Health Condition, you will be required to provide a written Fitness for Duty Certification, which is a signed statement from your treating health care provider indicating that you are able to return to work, and also indicating any restrictions that may apply when you return to work.
-If this certification indicates any restrictions that may require an accommodation upon your return to work, notify the FAS Leaves Liaison as far in advance of your return as possible so that she can refer your case to the Senior Disability Case Manager who will work with you, your manager and Department Administrator, and your HR Consultant to create a formal return to work plan.
+If this certification indicates any restrictions that may require an accommodation upon your return to work, notify the FAS Leaves Consultant as far in advance of your return as possible so they can work with you, your manager and Department Administrator, and your HR Consultant to create a formal return to work plan.